`The peculiar risk lay in the possibility of

 have known.
 I doubted my eyes.

-`As the eastern sky grew brighter, and the light of the day
+`As the eastern sky grew brighter, and the light

 came on and its vivid colouring returned upon the world once